 [1] 128.8837

-Initial analysis (pre-2017): Since the analysis is significant, I compute the adjusted R2 and run forward selection of the MEMs.
-The forward selection procedure of Blanchet et al. (2008) is implemented in the packfor package for R, and I use it to reduce the number of MEM variables and retain only those that best fit the biotic data.
-Forward selection prevents the inflation of the overall type I error and reduces the number of explanatory variables used in the final model, which improves parsimony.
-I then run a new db-RDA analysis on the ‘best’ (reduced) set of MEM variables that was selected.
+Original 2017 workflow.
+Since the analysis is significant, I compute the adjusted R2 and run forward selection of the MEMs.
+The forward selection procedure of Blanchet et al. (2008) is implemented in the packfor package for R, and I use it to reduce the MEM variables to those that best fit the biotic data.
+Forward selection prevents inflation of the overall type I error and reduces the number of explanatory variables in the final model, improving parsimony.
+I then run a new db-RDA on the ‘best’ (reduced) set of MEM variables.

 R2.adj Df AIC F Pr(>F)